imagej/pyimagej/README.md

 conda activate pyimagej
 ```

-On Windows, you will need to install OpenJDK and Maven manually.

-You can also `pip install pyimagej`, but will again need to install OpenJDK and Maven manually.
+You can also `pip install pyimagej`, but will then need to install OpenJDK and Maven manually.

 Installation time takes approximately 20 seconds.
 Initializing PyImageJ
 takes an additional ~30 seconds to ~2-3 minutes (depending on bandwidth)